CoreyNaas/TACL/specification.md

+*(This is out of date, but kept for reference purposes.
+Most up to date specification in in "trainingprompt.md")*

-# Thing-Action-Context Language, or TACL
+# Thing-Action-Context Language, TACL

 A Domain-Specific, General Purpose Language to Think and Write In